2. Tips on buying yarn.

 To estimate the tail length, cast on 10 stitches, then unravel and measure the length of tail yarn used.
 (Make sure the tail is always around your thumb as you cast on.)
 Multiply this up for the number of stitches you need to cast on, add a bit extra to make sure and so you can weave in the end of the yarn when finishing the project.

 If you really don't like the long tail cast on you can often substitute the long tail cast on with the cable cast.
-Just remember that the long tail cast on in effect gives you a cast on row plus a knit row.
 The cable cast on also won't be as stretchy as the long tail cast on.

 7. Joining Circular Knitting